-- Enter the key words of your topic in the text entry box/es at the top left of the screen.
+Enter in the search term box/es the key words of your topic.
 Try to include only one word or two word phrases in each box.

-- Click on the select box for "Full Text" under "Limit your results" to find only articles that appear in their entirety in this database.
+- Full Text: Click the select box for "Full Text" to find only articles that appear in their entirety in this database.

-- Click on the select box for "Scholarly (Peer Reviewed) Journals" under "Limit your results" to find only articles from scholarly (research) journals.
+- Scholarly (Peer Reviewed) Journals: Click the select box for "Scholarly (Peer Reviewed) Journals" in order to find only articles from scholarly (research) journals.

-Once you have entered the search information listed above and hit the "Search" button, the following information and options will appear:
+Once you have entered the search information listed above and clicked the "Search" button, the following information and options will appear:

 Once you click on an article title, the following options and information for the article record appear: